Azure/bicep-types-az/generated/workloads/microsoft.workloads/2022-11-01-preview/types.md

 ## LoadBalancerResourceNames
 ### Properties
-* **backendPoolNames**: string[]: The list of backend pool names.
+* **backendPoolNames**: string[] {maxLength: 1}: The list of backend pool names.
 Currently, ACSS deploys only one backend pool and hence, size of this list should be 1
-* **frontendIpConfigurationNames**: string[]: The list of frontend IP configuration names.
+* **frontendIpConfigurationNames**: string[] {maxLength: 2}: The list of frontend IP configuration names.
 If provided as input, size of this list should be 2 for cs layer and should be 1 for database layer.
-* **healthProbeNames**: string[]: The list of health probe names.
+* **healthProbeNames**: string[] {maxLength: 2}: The list of health probe names.
 If provided as input, size of this list should be 2 for cs layer and should be 1 for database layer.
 * **loadBalancerName**: string: The full resource name for load balancer.
 If this value is not provided, load balancer will be name as {ASCS/DB}-loadBalancer.

 ## ManagedRGConfiguration